mwc360/mwc360.github.io/_posts/2024-10-11-Parallelizing-Non-Distributed-Tasks.md

 > Note: The free tier of _TheCatAPI_ supports only 120 requests per minute, and since I quickly exceeded this limit and got throttled, I introduced a sleep function to simulate the approximate API call duration of 350 milliseconds.
 While _TheCatAPI_ supports bulk operations, not all APIs do, so this serves as an example of how to interact with APIs that don't support bulk requests.

 ## Why Parallelize Non-Distributed Tasks?
 Starting with the serial approach, running 1,000 API calls to _TheCatAPI_ takes about **5.5 minutes**, averaging around **330 milliseconds per call**.
 As we scale the solution, the time grows linearly: 2,000 API calls would take roughly 12 minutes, 4,000 API calls would take about 24 minutes.
-Let's see what Spark can do!

 ```python
 import requests